kalisio/kaabah/docs/how-to-use-it/getting-started.md

 sidebar: auto
 ---

-# How to use it ?
+# Getting started

 ## Prerequisites

 ::: tip Certificate Authority

-**Kaabah** ensures TLS authentication for Docker daemon and requires a Certificate Authority.
+**Kaabah** ensures TLS authentication for Docker daemon and requires a Certificate Authority (CA).
 More precisely, to use **Kaabah**, you need the following files:
-- the private key
+- the CA private key
-- the public key
+- the CA public key
-- the passphrase file
+- the CA passphrase file

 You can use the following [script](https://gist.github.com/cnouguier/c5cb4ba99ad45bced4476e2d175342a1) to create the required files.
 :::

 ::: tip SSH key
-**Kaabah** uses SSH to operate on the various nodes.
-Consequently you need the private key used to connect to the different instances.
-Such a key are emitted by the providers (i.e. Scaleway and AWS)
+**Kaabah** uses SSH to operate on the various nodes and consequently you need the private key to connect to the different instances.
+These keys are emitted by the providers (i.e. Scaleway and AWS)
 :::

 ::: tip AWS S3 Credentials